 If your company sponsors local events or makes frequent appearances at events or trade shows, consider printing a standard banner that can be reused across events.
 Banners are made with quality materials, meaning you can use them over and over without worrying that they will rip while being taken down.
 Talk about cost-effective.

 Make it memorable

-Pro tip: choose fonts that are easy to read, big enough to be read from distances, and a color that stands out against the background.
+Pro tip on how to design a banner: choose fonts that are easy to read, big enough to be read from distances, and a color that stands out against the background.

 Consider the placement of your banner

-There are a couple of ways to target the placement of your banner, each of which depend on your goal.
-You can choose your placement to achieve maximum viewership or you can place them to reach a specific audience.
-If you choose to place your banner in highly trafficked areas, you may not reach your target audience, but you can increase brand awareness and at least some of the people exposed to your banner will be likely customers.
+There are a couple of ways to target the placement of your banner, each of which depends on your goal.
+You can choose your placement to achieve maximum viewership, or you can place them to reach a specific audience.
+If you decide to place your banner in highly trafficked areas, you may not reach your target audience, but you can increase brand awareness, and at least some of the people exposed to your banner will likely be new customers.
 If you choose to advertise at niche events or trade shows, you may not reach as many people, but those you do reach are already interested in your product or services.

 If you use a special font that our system can not recognize, the document will replace your font with another font in our system.
-We recommend that you save your final file as a flattened PDF, the preferred file format, though we also accept file formats of DOC, JPEG, JPG, PNG, TIFF, AL, PSD, PUB, and PPT.
+We recommend saving your final file as a flattened PDF, the preferred file format, though we also support file formats of DOC, JPEG, JPG, PNG, TIFF, AL, PSD, PUB, and PPT.

-Download banner templates directly from Printivity.com before you start designing.
-Printivity templates have all the information you need to create a print ready file.
+Now, if you’re thinking, “how do I make a banner if this is my first time?” we’ve got you covered.
+Download free banner templates directly from Printivity.com before you start designing.
+Printivity templates have all the information you need to create a print-ready file.
 Once you’re ready to order, or have questions during the ordering process, contact our expert customer service department at 1-877-649-5463.